Jerrylum/CryptoExpress-Portal/README.md

 Upon creation, both created address/courier are stored in the internal database and can be made public by sharing them without the private key via chaincode, making them accessible to all entities in the blockchain network.

-When constructing a route proposal, address and courier are selected from the courier list (for transport) and address book (for stop).
+When constructing a route proposal, the address and courier are selected from the courier list (for transport) and address book (for stop).
 The proposal then needs to be signed with the corresponding private key to confirm acknowledgment of the route by the corresponding company, which owns the set of private keys of the involved addresses and couriers.
-This ensures secure and authenticated agreement and consensus with the route's details, facilitating the identification and verification of both couriers and addresses within the system.
+This ensures secure and authenticated agreement and consensus with the route's details, facilitating the identification and verification of couriers and addresses within the system.

 ### Address Book & Courier List

-The Address Book and Courier List are comprehensive collections that encompass both internal and external entities.
+The Address Book and Courier List are comprehensive collections encompassing internal and external entities.

-Internal entities, whether addresses or couriers, are retrieved from an internal database and must be accompanied by a private key for ownership verification and signing purposes.
+Internal entities, whether addresses or couriers, are retrieved from an internal database and must be accompanied by a private key for ownership verification and signing.

 External entities, accessed via chain code to read from the world state, are provided with only a public key, enabling signature validation for the corresponding entity.
-This dual approach ensures secure and authenticated interactions within the system, facilitating the identification and verification of both addresses and couriers.
+This dual approach ensures secure and authenticated interactions within the system, facilitating the identification and verification of addresses and couriers.

 ### Good

 Good is used to define a trade item as products or services that are being referred to in the delivery process.
 It has a unique identifier (UUID), name, and barcode.
-Each company has its own internal database to store a set of good definitions.
+Each company has its internal database to store a set of good definitions.
 When creating a new route, the definitions are selected from the internal database and used in the route.
 The UUID must be unique under the company and route.

 Good serves as a reference to the actual product or service that is being delivered.
-A record in the internal database doesn't mean the actual product or service is in the warehouse or store, nor does it mean the product or service is owned by the company.
+A record in the internal database doesn't mean the actual product or service is in the warehouse or store, nor does it mean the company owns the product or service.

-The barcode is used to identify the product or service in the real world during the check in and check out process.
+The barcode is used to identify the product or service in the real world during check-in and check-out.
 Global Trade Item Number (GTIN) can be used as the barcode to uniquely identify all the goods.

 ### Commit

 Commit describes a specific moment on the route for the delivery.
-The described moment can be status of source outgoing, courier receiving, courier delivering, and destination incoming.
+The described moment can be the status of the source outgoing, courier receiving, courier delivering, and destination incoming.
 It encompasses details of the moment, including changes in goods quantities (delta), additional information, a timestamp indicating the actual time of this state, and a signature for the entity corresponding to the specific moment.

 In practical scenarios, when the delivery reaches one of these four statuses in the real world, the company owning the corresponding entity (address/courier) signs the commit detail to ensure its identification, verification, and agreement.
 Subsequently, a commit marking the completion of this specific moment for the route is released via the company chaincode.

-## World State Standard
+## World State Data Storage/Retrieval

-In the world state, we have set up standards for the key map with the object stored.
-For detail, please see the readme file at [CryptoExpress-ChainCode](https://github.com/Jerrylum/CryptoExpress-Chaincode)
+In the world state, we have set standards for the key map with the object stored.
+For details, please see the readme file at [CryptoExpress-ChainCode](https://github.com/Jerrylum/CryptoExpress-Chaincode)

 ## Features

 - Manage Route on the world state
-  - Create new route proposal
+  - Create a new route proposal
   - Remove a route proposal
-  - Sign route proposal with a internal private key
+  - Sign route proposal with an internal private key
   - Submit a completely signed route proposal
-  - Commit a progress
+  - Commit to progress
 - Manage Addresses on the world state
   - Create a new Address
-  - Remove a existing Address
+  - Remove an existing Address
 - Manage Couriers on the world state
   - Create a new Courier
-  - Remove a existing Courier
+  - Remove an existing Courier

 ## Getting Started